Christian Saulsberry

 Christian Saulsberry (December 12, 1997 – December 17, 2022) was an American gridiron football return specialist and wide receiver who played one season in the Canadian Football League (CFL) for the Edmonton Elks.
 He played college football at Itawamba CC and West Alabama; he also had a stint playing with the FCF Beasts.
-He died in December 2022 after being shot; he was under contract with Edmonton.
+Saulsberry was murdered in December 2022, while still under contract with Edmonton.

 Early life and education

 Saulsberry was born December 12, 1997, in Southaven, Mississippi.
 He attended Southaven High School during his freshman and sophomore years before transferring to Northpoint Christian School as a junior.
 He played baseball and football; he was a defensive back and running back in football.
 As a senior Saulsberry was a team captain and ran for 1,390 yards, scoring 19 combined rushing and receiving touchdowns; he led his team to 13 consecutive wins and the state championship where they lost 50–20.
 He received many honors for his senior performance, including selection to the AutoZone Liberty Bowl, first-team all-state, all-district, and TSSAA Division II Offensive Player of the Year among others.
 Saulsberry played for two years at Northpoint Christian with 2,606 rushing yards and 34 touchdowns.

 Saulsberry was a two-star recruit and joined Itawamba Community College in 2016 after graduating from Northpoint Christian.
 He played two seasons there, recording 55 catches for 658 yards and two touchdowns, being named MACJC first-team all-state in 2017.
 After graduating from Itawamba CC, Saulsberry joined Division II West Alabama for his final two seasons.
 He was named All-Gulf South Conference (GSC) as a junior after compiling 52 catches for 644 yards and four scores while also recording 29 kick returns for 838 yards and one touchdown, totaling a team-leading 1,484 all-purpose yards.
 As a senior, he again received the honor after posting 580 receiving yards and three touchdowns, with an additional 614 return yards for 1,223 total yards.
 Saulsberry ended his time at West Alabama with 1,224 receiving yards and seven touchdowns while appearing in 23 games.